truthixify/hello-solana-zk/README.md

 # Solana Groth16 Verifier

-A Groth16 zero-knowledge proof verifier implemented as a Solana smart contract.
+A Groth16 zero-knowledge proof verifier implemented on Solana blockchain.

 ## Overview
-This project provides a Solana smart contract that verifies zero-knowledge proofs generated using the Groth16 proving system.
+This project provides a verifier that verifies zero-knowledge proofs generated using the Groth16 proving system.
 Groth16 is a widely used zk-SNARK (zero-knowledge Succinct Non-Interactive Argument of Knowledge) proof system that allows efficient and private verification of computations.

 ## Features
 - Implements Groth16 proof verification on Solana.